The Spring 2018 Complete Photographic Process for B&W

 Indoor sessions feature probing discussions and constructive evaluations of each student’s negatives and prints, with suggestions of improvements that can be made to strengthen your statement.
 Because you get feedback from your fellow students during these sessions, as well as from Bruce, you'll have new ammunition for evaluating your own work in the future.

-Bruce's darkroom contains seven LPL dichroic enlargers, accepting negatives from 35mm to 4x5, allowing the finest possible prints from your negatives.
-You'll print your own negatives—either those you bring to the workshop or expose and develop during the workshop—with ample time for you to try new printing techniques soon after seeing them demonstrated.
+Bruce's seven LPL dichroic enlargers, accepting negatives from 35mm to 4x5, gives every student the best possible equipment to produce the best possible prints.
+You'll print your own negatives—either those you bring to the workshop or expose and develop during the workshop—with ample time for you to try new printing techniques soon after seeing them demonstrated by Bruce.
+You will experience an immediate boost in the quality of your imagery.
+That's a guarantee!

 The goal of this workshop is the thorough integration of the entire photographic process.
 You’ll learn how to envision your final print while viewing the scene from behind the camera, and then to create a strategy of negative exposure, negative development, and darkroom printing to fulfill that vision.
 No workshop program does this better.